 We all fall into the trap of wanting length right now, or thinking our hair just isn’t growing.
 When I started, my temples were damaged and bare in patches.
 I worried they would never fill in, but looking over just three weeks of photos proved me wrong.
 Same with thinking I was stuck at my year two length in year three–or even falling behind!
 Nope.
 Quite the opposite.
 The images don’t lie.

-When you need reassurance that you’re doing all right by your fro, just go back and look at where you started, how far you’ve come.
+When you need reassurance that you’re doing all right by your fro, just go back and look at where you started and how far you’ve come.

 Happy new years, y’all!